 “That’s the thing, if I ‘try you,’ and you don’t believe me, there could be some serious repercussions.
 But if I don’t tell you, there will definitely be horrible consequences.”
 Cruz sighed.
 “Maybe the best way to tell you is to get you to come to your own conclusion.
 I just don’t know how to get you there.”

-“So you’re going to get me to tell myself the most unbelievable story in the world?”
+“So you’re going to get me to tell myself the most unbelievable story in the world, and then believe myself?”

 “Something like that.
-Yah.”
+Yeah.”
 Cruz pondered for a few seconds.
 “OK, I’ve got an idea.
 Did you ever break any bones in your life?”

 “I broke a tail bone when I fell off my hoverboard before.”

-“No, no. I mean, did you ever break any bones in your arms or legs?
+“No, no, no.” Cruz was frustrated at his poor questioning and tried again.
+“I mean, did you ever break any bones in your arms or legs?
 Something on one side of your body.”

 “I broke my wrist when I fell off my hoverboard.”